CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

 #### Final configuration

-If there are further configuration settings to change, use the up/down arrow keys to highlight an appropriate option from the menu, then use the left arrow key to select the Select button and press Enter.
+If there are further configuration settings to change, use the up/down arrow keys to highlight an appropriate option from the menu and press Enter.
-Otherwise, press Enter to complete the installation:
+Otherwise, with Finish highlighted, press Enter to complete the installation:
 ```
 ┌────────────────────────────┤Final Configuration├───────────────────────────┐
 │ Setup of your FreeBSD system is nearly complete.
 You can now modify your   │
 │ configuration choices.
 After this screen, you will have an opportunity to  │
 │ make more complex changes using a shell.                                   │
 │ ┌────────────────────────────────────────────────────────────────────────┐ │
+│ │Finish           Apply configuration and exit installer                 │ │
 │ │Add User         Add a user to the system                               │ │
 │ │Root Password    Change root password                                   │ │
 │ │Hostname         Set system hostname                                    │ │